tytydraco/yessleep/out/The_Necromancer_by_the_Sea.md

 She was bloated and blue.
 The familiar scowl on her face was gone, eroded by the current and hungry fish.

-Nobody knew how Mrs. Dena Black had really died.
+Nobody knew how Mrs. Georgina Black had really died.

 Everyone thought she had fallen.